CavalcanteLucas/univention/README.md

 >>> python /task-0.1/usr/bin/main.py --groupname {GROUP_NAME}
 ```

-Optionally, change the targe directory setting the `TARGETDIR` environment variable.
+Optionally, change the target directory by setting the `TARGETDIR` environment variable.
 You can use the file `.envrc`, with the command `direnv allow`.

 Output log will be reported on file `out.log`.